-Non-Financial Corporations Lending Rates
+Non-Financial Corporations Lending Interest Rates

-- NFC overdrafts stood at €6,462 million at end-June, an increase of 7 per cent from June 2022.
-The associated weighted average interest rate was 5.34 per cent. - New NFC loan agreements decreased to €1.1 billion in June, 31 per cent lower than June 2022.
-The weighted average interest rate was 5.57 per cent in June, up from the previous year (3.22 per cent).
-The equivalent rate in the euro area rose to 4.78 per cent in June. - New NFC loans of up to €250k amounted to €137 million in June, with the associated weighted average interest rate at 6.65 per cent.
-There was €95 million worth of new NFC loans of over €250k and up to €1 million newly agreed in June, with a weighted average interest rate of 5.25 per cent. - The volume of new NFC loans of over €1 million, which account for 79% of all new NFC loans, equalled €870 million in June, a decrease of 37 per cent compared to June 2022.
-The weighted average interest rate on this instrument category was 5.44 per cent in June (Chart 3).
-This reflects a year-on-year increase of 229 basis points.
+- New NFC loan agreements increased to €1.7 billion in March from €696 million in February, and increased 20 per cent from March 2023.
+The associated weighted average interest rate was 6.51 per cent in March, up 42 basis points from February.
+The equivalent rate in the euro area was 5.10 per cent in March. - The volume of new NFC loans of over €1 million, which account for 87 per cent of the volume of all new NFC loans, rose to €1.5 billion in March, an increase of 23 per cent compared to March 2023.
+The weighted average interest rate on this instrument category was 6.59 per cent in March (Chart 3).
+This reflects a year-on-year increase of 84 basis points.